 Below is a simple table showing how much data can be transferred across a WAN link.

-No matter what backup software a company chooses, daily management reports are run to ensure the backups ran successfully.
+No matter what backup software a company chooses daily management reports are run to ensure the backups ran successfully.
 The more data, servers and applications we add, the more time and complexity our backups become.
 Companies employ staff to manage their backups full-time why?
 It’s all down to paranoia, we add more of everything and our worries grow that something somewhere is going to fail.

 When we founded Fortuna Data 27 years ago, staff would spend 1-2 hours a day on checking data backups, so what went wrong, surely today systems and technology are more reliable than they were?
 Yes, systems and software are more reliable and advanced, but the problem is we have far more data and servers performing tasks.
-Businesses that virtualise their infrastructures have 50-300 servers running on much bigger and more powerful hardware, if someone pulls the plug on this, we lose a large number of virtual machines and not just one!
-So, the worry here is how to make the virtualised infrastructure highly available against such an event occurring.
+Businesses that virtualized their infrastructures have 50-300 servers running on much bigger and more powerful hardware, if someone pulls the plug on this, we lose a large number of virtual machines and not just one!
+So, the worry here is how to make the virtualized infrastructure highly available against such an event occurring.

 Today more and more businesses are facing legislation to secure their data for regulatory, GDPR compliance or corporate governance.
 Trying to identify what should be kept or deleted becomes more difficult every day and for how long do we need to keep it?
 The problem is backup software isn’t designed to identify aged, changed or modified data.
 All it is designed to do is reset the archive bit, for the next backup.
 The challenge companies are going to face is where and how to store this legal information.

 Data retention is defined by corporate or legal requirements.
 How long we have to archive and retain data is defined by these rules and policies.